chriseidhof/chriseidhofnl/site/posts/swiftui-views-are-lists.md

  }
 ```

 As mentioned, the `Layout` protocol lets you work with these view lists directly as of iOS 16 and macOS 13.
 You can also use [variadic views](https://movingparts.io/variadic-views-in-swiftui) — a non-public, but stable API — to loop over view lists.
 The variadic view API is really powerful (for example, you can write things like `filter`, `map` and `reduce` on view lists) but also quite low-level.
-I have a gist [here](https://gist.github.com/chriseidhof/5ff6ef8786f5635c18b20304ab9d9b01) with some examples, and plan to also write this up soon.
+I have a gist [here](https://gist.github.com/chriseidhof/5ff6ef8786f5635c18b20304ab9d9b01) with some examples, and plan to also write this up soon[^variadics].

 > This article was inspired by the section that Florian wrote for our book [Thinking in SwiftUI](https://www.objc.io/books/thinking-in-swiftui).
 We're currently rewriting the book and hope to get it out soon.

+[^discussion]: Not everyone agrees with this, the [discussion on Mastodon](https://m.objc.io/@chris/109751198846392579) was quite interesting.

+[^variadics]: I did write this up, and [the post is here](/post/variadic-views).